pendula95/MS-DOS-ScreenShoot/README.md

 ### Compiling the code:

-After starting MS DOS use comand:
+After starting MS DOS use command:

 ```sh
 nasm main.asm -f bin -o main.com
 ```

-If you just want to run the application you cna use the provided binary.
+If you just want to run the application you can use the provided binary.

 ### Running the aplication: